Upload

 curl_easy_setopt(easy, CURLOPT_READFUNCTION, read_callback);

-This "normal" POST will also set the request header
+This "normal" POST also sets the request header Content-Type: application/x-www-form-urlencoded

 Each such part has a name, a set of headers and a few other properties.